 Academic Relief

-Academic relief may be provided when mental health concerns are inferring with a student’s ability to function academically (e.g. unable to attend classes, complete assignments, write midterms/exams).
+Academic relief may be provided when mental health concerns are interfering with a student’s ability to function academically (e.g. unable to attend classes, complete assignments, write midterms/exams).

 Mental Health Services can only provide academic relief based on mental health concerns.
 Students requesting academic relief will be assessed on a case by case basis.
 Attendance of an individual counselling appointment does not guarantee a supportive letter.

-If a letter of support is provided by Mental Health Services, students are required to contact the academic counselling unit in their faculty.
-All decisions regarding academic relief are finalized by the academic counsellor.
-A supportive letter does not guarantee that a specific accommodation request will be granted.
+Mental Health Services can provide a Student Medical Certificate for a fee.
+If a certificate is provided by Mental Health Services, students are required to contact the academic advising unit in their faculty.
+All decisions regarding academic relief are finalized by the academic advisor.
+A certificate does not guarantee that a specific accommodation request will be granted.

 Students with ongoing academic accommodation needs may be eligible for Accessible Education.
 Please contact Accessible Education.